Fugitive Snowden to seek temporary asylum in Russia

-MOSCOW (Reuters) - Fugitive former U.S. intelligence contractor Edward Snowden, breaking weeks of silence, said in Moscow on Friday he was seeking temporary asylum in Russia and had no regrets about spilling U.S. spy secrets.
+MOSCOW (Reuters) - Fugitive former intelligence contractor Edward Snowden, camped at a Moscow airport out of the reach of U.S. authorities, said on Friday he was seeking temporary asylum in Russia and had no regrets about spilling U.S. spy secrets.

-U.S. President Barack Obama and Russian President Vladimir Putin spoke by phone on Friday, but appeared to make no headway on Washington’s demand that Moscow send Snowden back to the United States, where he is wanted on espionage charges.

-The disclosures have raised Americans’ concerns about domestic spying and strained relations with some U.S. allies.

-Meeting with rights activists summoned to Sheremetyevo airport where he has been camped since late June, Snowden assailed Western nations he said had prevented him getting to Latin America.
-He said he hoped to stay in Russia until he had “safe passage” there.
+Meeting rights activists summoned to Sheremetyevo airport to hear him break weeks of silence, he assailed Western nations he said had prevented him getting to Latin America and said he hoped to stay in Russia until he has “safe passage” there.

-The State Department repeated its call on Russia to send Snowden to the United States, saying granting the American fugitive asylum would “raise concerns” and criticizing Moscow for giving him a “propaganda platform”.
+The U.S. State Department repeated its call on Russia to send Snowden to the United States, saying granting the American fugitive asylum would “raise concerns” and criticizing Moscow for giving a “propaganda platform”.

+The White House said President Barack Obama would speak to Russian President Vladimir Putin later on Friday.

 Snowden has not been seen publicly since he arrived at Sheremetyevo from Hong Kong on June 23 and Russian officials say he has not formally entered the country because he has remained in the airport’s transit zone.

-Snowden, 30, who lived with his girlfriend in Hawaii and worked at a National Security Agency facility there before fleeing the country, said he had sacrificed a comfortable life to disclose details of secret surveillance programs.
+Snowden, who lived with his girlfriend in Hawaii and worked at a National Security Agency facility there before fleeing the country, said he had sacrificed a comfortable life in disclosing details of secret surveillance programs.

-“A little over one month ago, I had family, a home in paradise,” Snowden said at the closed-door meeting, footage of which was shown on Russian television and a news website with close ties to Russian law enforcement agencies.
+“A little over one month ago, I had family, a home in paradise,” Snowden, 30, said at the closed-door meeting, footage of which was shown on Russian television and a news website with close ties to Russian law enforcement agencies.

 “I also had the capability without any warrant to search for, seize, and read your communications.
 Anyone’s communications at any time.
 That is the power to change people’s fates,” he said.